In a nutshell

 • Marshall’s Beach

-Important: The Golden Gate Bridge is often wrapped in fog, especially in the morning.
-Check the forecast before you head out.
+Important: The Golden Gate Bridge is often completely swallowed up by fog.
+Check the weather forecast ahead of time.

 Alcatraz